mozilla-services/buildhub/docs/index.rst

 More about the data schema
 ==========================

-A build follow the following structure:
+A build follows the following structure:

 .. code-block:: none